'Be anxious for nothing..." ~Philippians 4:6

 Parents MUST know that THEY are their child's FIRST teacher.

-The condition in which a teacher meets a child can definitely, continuously improve if the teacher's right to authority in the classroom is honored.
+The condition in which a teacher meets a child, can definitely, continuously improve if the teacher's right to authority in the classroom is honored.

-Kids have issues because:
+Kids may have issues because:

 they don't study,